-If you’re wondering what Spotify’s rules around streaming songs on mute are, I’ve done the research and wrote about just that in this here article. 🙂
+If you’re wondering what Spotify’s streaming rules around streaming songs on mute are, I’ve done the research and written about just that in this here article. 🙂

 To learn more about streaming music on mute, what Spotify can do if they think you are up to no good, and what the legit alternative is to increase and grow Spotify streams, keep on reading, my friend. 🙂

 Spotify will not count any streams that are on mute in the Spotify app, however, they will still count streams that are muted outside of the app (ie: your computer or phone’s mute button and note the Spotify app mute button).

 With that said, you should know that Spotify may actually take action against the song or artist if any song is streamed on mute in a way that looks suspicious, inorganic, or artificial in the eyes of Spotify.

 According to the Spotify Terms and Conditions, users are not allowed to artificially increase play counts (Section 9, point 8).

 Repeatedly streaming a song on mute could be seen as “artificially increasing play counts” and could result in that song’s streams being taken away or that song being removed completely.

 It is, of course, okay to stream music on mute from time to time.
 For example: muting Spotify and leaving it running for hours is something a real human might do every once in a while.
 However, doing this every day or extremely frequently might trigger a red flag for Spotify.